 Data modelling is the blueprint from which the data warehouse is built.
 It can help you visualise data relationships, standardise naming conventions and establishing security process compliance.

 This is known as the most complex phase of data warehouse design.
 A good data model will allow the data warehousing system to grow easily and perform well!

-Data modelling normally takes place at the data mart level (link to terminology blog) and branches out into the data warehouse.
-The 3 most popular data models for warehouses are the Snowflake, Star, and Galaxy Schemas.
+Data modelling normally takes place at the data mart level and branches out into the data warehouse.
+The three most popular data models for warehouses are the Snowflake, Star, and Galaxy Schemas.
 The chosen model will impact the structure of your data warehouse and data marts, and it will help to guide the overall architecture within the warehouse.

 A good ETL process can be the difference between a slow and hard-to-use data warehouse and a sleek warehouse that adds value to every part of your organisation.
 For this reason, it’s vital that the right ETL solution is selected.

 An OLAP cube helps you to analyse the data in your data warehouse or data mart.
 Since your warehouse will be sorting data from multiple sources, the OLAP cube helps you to organise all of that data in a multi-dimensional format that makes it easier to analyse.

 6. Creating A Front EndThis stage refers to the front-end visualisation, where users can understand and apply the results of data queries.
 If users cannot visualise the reports, the data warehouse is likely to provide little value to them, making front end development an important part of a data warehouse initiative.
 Another area of importance is the complexity of the reporting tool.

 - How often do reports need to be published?